Puerto Banús: Geography and climate

 Puerto Banús is located on the Costa del Sol of southeast Spain, 6 km southwest of Marbella, 64 km southwest of Málaga and 782 km south of Madrid.
 The climate of the area is protected in its northern part by the Coast Mountain Range of Cordillera Penibética.
 It has a microclimate that produces a mean annual temperature of 18 C.

+Transportation

 The Málaga Airport is 60 km away.
 There is a good network of roads and transport services connecting Puerto Banús with adjacent towns and suburbs.

 The complex

 According to the Municipality of Marbella, Puerto Banús is visited annually by nearly 5 million people.
 Visitors to the port tend to be mostly tourists from northern Europe (especially United Kingdom) and Arabs (especially Kuwait and Saudi Arabia), along with Spanish and Russian tourists.
 The focal point of Puerto Banús is the marina.
 It has berths for 915 boats, including those of the King of Saudi Arabia and several of the world's wealthiest individuals.
 Behind the harbour lie streets filled with bars, boutiques and nightclubs.
 The marina has slips for boats and ships from 8–50 m.
 Its surface area is 15 ha, and its depth ranges from 3–6 m within the marina, with 7.5 m at its entrance.
 There is a beach on each side of the marina where boats can be hired.